 When you’re ready to start your rental search, you can share your Renter Resume profile with any landlord/property manager when you send an enquiry or application.
 Your profile goes wherever you go.
 Used your Renter Resume before and ready to move again?
 Editing/updating your details is simple.
 Just log into your Rent.com.au account and click My Renter Resume to start editing.

 Have you downloaded the new Rent.com.au app?
-You can download your Renter Resume as a .pdf file to send with your application form when you apply for a property using the app.
+You can download your Renter Resume as a .pdf file to send with your application form when applying for a property using the app.
 It will help to give you an edge!

 Don’t forget to include references

-We get it, everyone comes from different backgrounds.
-If your tenancy history is not the best, or you know that certain information will be revealed in a screening procedure, get on the front foot with your application.
+Everyone comes from different backgrounds.
+If your tenancy history is not the best, or you know that screening will reveal certain information, get on the front foot with your application.

 Consider having an in-person conversation with a landlord/property manager beforehand.
 You’ll find that a good landlord will value your honesty and appreciate you sharing your rental history.